Who's Eligible for Running Start?

 Students who wish to take a math class or a math-based science class at the college must first take the WCC math placement test.
 (Students are encouraged to take math either at the high school or at the college every year.)
 The math placement test is usually completed in a separate session after students have taken the initial Sentence Skills and Reading tests (outlined above).

 Students take the math test independently in the Testing Center (Laidlaw 133) during open hours.
-Testing Center hours for the Spring Break (March 31st to April 7th) are as follows:
+Testing Center hours for the Summer Quarter (July 1st to August 8th) are as follows:

 Please bring photo ID and arrive in the Testing Center at least 1.5 hours before it is scheduled to close.
 When re-taking a math test, please report to the Running Start office before going to the Testing Center.